0samuraiE/CentralDiff.jl/README.md

 ## Installation

-CenterDiff.jl can not be installed with the Julia package manager.
+CenterDiff.jl can be installed with the Julia package manager.
 From the Julia REPL, type `]` to enter the Pkg REPL mode and run:
 ```
 pkg> add https://github.com/0samuraiE/CenterDiff.jl.git